Wedge-capped capuchin: Size and physical description

 Adult wedge-capped capuchins weigh approximately 3 kg, but weight varies moderately with sex.
 They receive their name from a black triangle of dark fur centered on their foreheads.
 Generally this species is light brown to brown with yellow and gray tinges on varying parts of their bodies.
 Their "wedge cap" starts between the eyes and extends backwards to cover the top of the head.
 Their faces are hairless and surrounded by light brown or blonde fur.

+At the Ramat Gan Safari, Tel Aviv District, Israel.

 Wedge-capped capuchins show similar levels of sexual dimorphism as other capuchin monkeys.
 On average, males weigh about 30% more than females.
 Additionally, males have relatively longer canines than females (even after overall body size is accounted for).
 Male maxillary and mandibular (upper and lower) canines of males are on average 70% and 40% larger than female canines respectively.
 This may be indicative of male competition for females.